DanielLvovsky/RealTalk/README.md

 # RealTalk

-> A simple social media web app built with Vue.js and Firebase's Cloud Firestore.
+> A simple social media web app built with Vue.js and Firebase's Cloud Firestore with authentication and real time events.

 ``` bash
 # install dependencies